-Devonne E. Gaddy has been involved in higher education for more than 13 years.
+Devonne E. Gaddy (she/hers) has been involved in higher education for more than 13 years.
 She holds a bachelor’s degree in Criminal Justice from North Carolina Central University and a M.S. in Human Services specializing in Counseling Studies from Capella University.
 Prior to joining the Students First Office as the Early Alert & Intervention Coordinator, she has acquired a wealth of knowledge and experience from various roles within the North Carolina Community College System.
 Devonne’s professional career consists of admissions, academic advising, enrollment services & recruitment as well as dual enrollment (Career & College Promise).
 Over this time span she realized that all students despite their unique circumstances have a sincere determination to succeed but need various support systems.
 She believes that it is not enough to just enroll a student but stands firmly by the Starfish EARLY ALERT and CONNECT systems where faculty/staff can quickly identify and provide actionable support to students.
 In her spare time, Devonne enjoys biblical studies, spending time with family and friends, volunteerism, watching movies, traveling, and spontaneous adventures.

 Elyssa Tucker, Academic Recovery Coordinator